-- a) The incident has attracted national media attention; or with an adverse significant impact on the financial entities' business as a result of the incident; or a significant impact on the financial entities' business as a result of the incident; or - b) The financial entity has received complaints from different clients or financial counterparts; or with an adverse significant impact on the financial entities' business as a result of the incident. - c) The financial entity will not be able to or is likely not to be able to meet regulatory requirements; or - d) The financial entity is likely to lose clients or financial counterparts with an impact on its business as a result of the incident. - Duration and service downtime (Articles 3 and 11 of the Draft RTS)
+- a) The incident has attracted national media attention; or with an adverse significant impact on the financial entities' business as a result of the incident; or - b) The financial entity has received complaints from different clients or financial counterparts; or with an adverse significant impact on the financial entities' business as a result of the incident. - c) The financial entity will not be able to or is likely not to be able to meet regulatory requirements; Or - d) The financial entity is likely to lose clients or financial counterparts with an impact on its business as a result of the incident. - Duration and service downtime (Articles 3 and 11 of the Draft RTS)